Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/types/wondercrate.md

         - "<red>%player% won the prize <yellow>%reward%."
       # If the player has this permission, they don't get the broadcast.
       Permission: ""
+    # Settings related to rewards.
+    Rewards:
+      # Should a yes/no popup be made, to ask if they want to keep the prize?
+      Re-Roll-Spin: false
+      # Should there be a limit to how many times they can re-roll?
+      Permission:
+        Toggle: false
+        # This will define how many permissions will be registered to the server per crate.
+        # i.e. crazycrates.respin.crate_name.1-20
+        # It will simply register multiple permissions, so it shows up in things like LuckPerms.
+        Max-Cap: 20
   # Item the crate is in the GUI
   Item: "shulker_box"
   # The custom model data of the item, -1 is disabled.
   Custom-Model-Data: -1
+  # The item model, Mojang introduced this in 1.21.4... this replaces custom model data!
+  # Set this to blank for it to do nothing.
+  Model:
+    # The namespace i.e. nexo
+    Namespace: ""
+    # The id i.e. emerald_helmet
+    Id: ""
   # If the crate in the main /crates is glowing or not.
   Glowing: false
   # Name of the item in the GUI.